NerdboyQ/IOT_HomeSchoolDashboard/README.md

   5. Go to Tools > Board and choose your ESP8266 board.
 Then, re-open your Arduino IDE.

-### Parts
-* Laptop/Desktop
-* Raspberry Pi (Preferably a model with wifi capabilities)
-   * Power supply
-   * Monitor (or a display with an hdmi port)
-   * HDMI cable
-   * Keyboard _(a mouse isn't required but it may make things easier)_
-   * Mico SD Card
-* ESP8266
-   * Micro USB cable for programming
-   * Small Speaker
-   * Wires
-   * 2 x OLED Display Module 128 x 64 OLED Display I2C 0.96inch
-   * Soldering Iron & solder
-   * 1m NeoPixel LED strip

-   > NOTE: I 3d printed the alarm clock to look like a bus, but the componenets can be placed in any design you'd prefer.

 ### HTTP Requests
 * Commands can be sent to the ESP8266 via "HTTP requests", which it how in internet essentially works.
 * When you go to a website, e.g. Google or Youtube, you the address most likely starts with _"http://"_